opajanvv/homelab/ssh-setup.md

 - User's authorized_keys: `~/.ssh/authorized_keys`
 - Permissions: `600` for authorized_keys, `700` for .ssh directory

+### Jump Box SSH Key Passphrase

+The jump box's jan user SSH key should **not have a passphrase**.
+This is required because:

+- **Automation requirements**: Foundation automation and automated processes need to connect to target machines without manual passphrase entry
+- **Security model**: The jump box is already a trusted component—if compromised, an attacker has network access regardless
+- **Operational simplicity**: No passphrase avoids manual intervention and simplifies automated operations

+**Security focus**: Protect the jump box itself through firewall rules, fail2ban, key-only authentication, and regular updates.
+Laptop SSH keys can (and should) have passphrases since they're used interactively.

 **Key Rotation:**
 1. Generate new key pair on workstation
 2. Add new public key to authorized_keys